 One of the things that people tend to indulge in more with age is alcohol.
 People tend to drink more alcohol as they get older (though younger people are more likely to be binge drinkers).
 This can have a significant impact on snoring because alcohol relaxes the muscles of the throat as well as those in the rest of the body, which can lead to sagging and narrowing of the airway.
 This contributes to turbulent airflow, which, as we know, is snoring.

 Cigarette consumption also tends to increase with age — as long as people remain smokers.
-Smoking irritates the tissue of the airway, causing it to swell, which narrows it, again, and leads to sleep apnea.
+Smoking irritates the tissue of the airway, causing it to swell, which narrows it, again, and leads to sleep apnoea.

 We Slow Down With Age